We enjoyed staying at The Hog’s Head Inn in Alnwick, Northumberland.

-Inns are generally establishments or buildings where travellers can seek lodging and food and drink.
+Inns are generally establishments or buildings where travellers can seek lodging, food, and drink.
 They are typically located in the country or along a highway.

 I know accessibility is essential to The Inn Collection Group.
-I can see that from the website, where they have visual and audio features and their access statement on the front page.
+I can see that from the website, where they have visual and audio features and an access statement on the front page.

 How Accessible was The Hog’s Head Inn for The Bimblers?

 For the size of The Hog’s Head Inn, the car park is enormous, and there are plenty of accessible parking spaces close to the entrance.
-When I say close, as you can see in the pictures, I mean relative to the walkway leading to the door.
+When I say close, as seen in the pictures, I mean relative to the walkway leading to the door.

 Access to Pub and Accommodation

-The walkway is made up of paving slabs, and there are gaps between them, but they’re not bumpy.
+The walkway comprises paving slabs with gaps between them, but they’re not bumpy.

 If you are a part-time wheelchair user, I recommend using your chair because the walkway is still a walk, although not long.

-Then you have to add on the distance to your room; using your chair makes sense.
+Then you have to add the distance to your room; using your chair makes sense.